Income Pages

 To determine if the capital gain is short-term or long-term, count the number of days from the day after you acquire the asset through and including the date you sold the asset.
 To find estimated rates for a long-term gain, see the tables below to find the rates for current, future, and recent tax years.

-Unrealized Capital Gains and Losses
+Are Unrealized Capital Gains Taxed?

-When you hold onto an asset, such as a stock or other property, it's value fluctuates over time.
-When the value of it grows, you have what is called an unrealized capital gain or a gain in which has not yet been finalized since you have not taken ownership of that income.
 For example, you may have unrealized gains if you are holding onto a stock which has been growing steadily over a year, but you have not yet sold it.
 In theory, when you sell this stock, you will have a capital gain, but until it is sold, it is just hypothetical income you could receive known as an unrealized gain.

 Currently, unrealized capital gains are not taxed since they are not considered income.

-Below are capital gains tax tables for the current year, the next tax year, and previous years for back taxes.
+Below are capital gains tax tables for the 2023 year, the next tax year, and previous years for back taxes.
 These are for informational purposes as the eFile Tax App will calculate capital gains taxes for you.

-Long-Term Capital Gains for Tax Year 2023
+What Are the Long-Term Capital Gains Rates for 2024?

 Tax Filing Status